Michiel1992/voltstarP/SUPPORT.md

 - Charging Time

 ### **Q: The app icon is missing from my menu bar**
-**A:** If Voltstar disappears from your menu bar:
+**A:** If MyStar disappears from your menu bar:
-- Relaunch Voltstar from Applications
+- Relaunch MyStar from Applications
 - Check if "Launch at Startup" is enabled in Settings
 - Restart your Mac if the issue persists

 ### **Q: Is my data secure?**
 **A:** Yes.
-Voltstar uses OAuth2 authentication and stores credentials locally on your Mac.
+MyStar uses OAuth2 authentication and stores credentials locally on your Mac.
 No data is sent to third parties - only to Polestar's official API.

 ## Troubleshooting